Vyral/base-template/_posts/2018-08-06-the-negatives-of-technology-in-the-real-estate-world.md

 ---
 layout: post
-title: The Benefits and Negatives of Technology in the Real Estate World
+title: The Negatives of Technology in the Real Estate World
 date: 2018-08-06 00:00:00
 tags:
   - Real Estate